Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ### Deadlocks

-It's generally impossible to prevent deadlocks in compilation time, especially for such language as Ü, where it's possible to call foreign code and call various OS functions.
+It's generally impossible to prevent deadlocks in compilation time, especially for such language like Ü, where it's possible to call foreign code and various OS functions.
 So, one can easily create a deadlock.

 ```
 import "/shared_ptr_mt.u"

-fn nomangle main()
+fn Foo()
 {
 	// "shared_ptr_mt" class contains a "rwlock" primitive to implement safe multithreaded mutation.
 	auto ptr= ust::make_shared_ptr_mt( 66 );
 	// Take a read lock.
 	auto lock0= ptr.lock_imut();
-	// Take another lock - mutable, while read lock still exists.
+	// Take another lock - mutable, while a read lock still exists.
 	// In such case a thread, which needs a mutable lock, waits until other threads have no locks.
 	// But in this case it will wait forever, since current thread also has a read lock.
 	auto lock1= ptr.lock_mut();